-Ironically, although the Controller's CSA conducts innumerable audits and reviews, the I was never assessed - until the CGJ report in July 2011.
+Ironically, although the Controller's CSA conducts innumerable audits and reviews, the V was never assessed - until the CGJ report in July 2011.
 Predictably, Controller Ben Ros findings.
 Those who exposed misgovernment - professional journalists, whistleblower praised the report.
 Of the 14 recommendations issued by the CGJ, most were rejected I to transparency, the 2010-2011 Annual Whistleblower Program report was revised.
 It no complaints, rather than a trivial "sample."
 The time taken to resolve investigations was

 The "Controller's Whistleblower Complaints Program" is a misnomer.
 Barely one-third o whistleblower complaints involving fraud, waste and abuse.
-The program primarily serve whistleblowers or the public.
+The program primarily service whistleblowers or the public.
 It was designed by high-level officials to address low-level on whistleblowers and City hot-spots, embarrassing events are contained.
-With compla officials, the program falters.
+With complaints officials, the program falters.
 These are some of the reasons why no performance audit why a Best-Practices survey has yet to be done.
-Although an informal survey was sent.
-Satisfaction Survey has been performed.
+Although an informal survey was sent Satisfaction Survey has been performed.
 Despite the clear connection between whistle the Whistleblower Program nor the Ethics Commission bothered to track retaliation.
-Whighered, or treated like burdens and threats.
+Wi ignored, or treated like burdens and threats.

-The Controller's Office has the money to do a better job, if public service is the goal.
-Ins © 2020 Westside San Francisco Media.
+© 2020 Westside San Francisco Media.
 No portion of the articles or artwork may be without expressed consent.